-Table 10: Minimum time periods for which a DC-connected power park module shall be capable of operating for different voltages deviating from a reference 1 pu value without disconnecting from the network where the voltage base for pu values is from 300 kV to 400 kV (included).
+Table 10: Minimum time periods for which an asynchronously connected power park module, an asynchronously connected electricity storage module, an asynchronously connected power-to-gas demand unit and an asynchronously connected demand facility shall be capable of operating for different voltages deviating from a reference 1 pu value without disconnecting from the network.

-Figure 7: U-Q/Pmax-profile of a DC-connected power park module at the connection point.
+Figure 7: U-Q/Pmax-profile of an asynchronously connected power park module and asynchronously connected electricity storage module at the connection point.
 The diagram represents boundaries of a U-Q/Pmax-profile of the voltage at the connection point[s], expressed by the ratio of its actual value to its reference 1 pu value in per unit, against the ratio of the reactive power (Q) to the maximum capacity (Pmax).
-The position, size and shape of the inner envelope are indicative and other than rectangular may be used within the inner envelope.
+The position, size and shape of the inner envelope are indicative and other than rectangular may be used within the fixed outer envelope.
 For profile shapes other than rectangular, the voltage range represents the highest and lowest voltage points.
 Such a profile would not give rise to the full reactive power range being available across the range of steady-state voltages.